remoshock/remoshock/doc/FAQ.md

 **What transmitter hardware do I need?**

 You need a SDR (software defined radio) device, that
-- is able to transmit (most SDR are only receivers)
+- is able to transmit (most SDRs are receivers only)
 - is able to operate on the required frequency (27.195 MHz for PAC)
 - is supported by the software Universal Radio Hacker